 American Red Cross also provides emergency messages to the military member regarding family emergencies that is available 24 hours a day, seven days a week.
 If you need to send a message, please contact the local American Red Cross at 405-228-9500.
 Contact the local Red Cross for messages to include verification of death or serious illness of immediate family, birth announcements, health and welfare reports to service members.

-Airman's Attic is available to active-duty military E6 and below, their dependents and National Guard or reservist on orders.
-Operation hours are 7:30 a.m. to 4:30 p.m. and limit one bag and one large item.
+Airman's Attic is available to active-duty military E5 and below, their dependents and National Guard or reservist on orders.
+Airman Attic's operation hours are 7:30 a.m. to 4 p.m.
+Limit one bag and one large item.
 Contact the Military and Family Readiness Center with any questions at 405-739-2747.